JanneMattila/key-vault-to-event-grid-to-logic-apps-to-azure-pipelines/README.md

 ```

 *Note*: It deploys Event Grid System topics to the resource groups
-of the key vaults since that's currenly the requirement.
+of the key vaults since that's currently required.
 See this feedback
 item for more details:
 [Allow Event Grid topics and subscriptions to be in separate resource groups](https://feedback.azure.com/forums/909934-azure-event-grid/suggestions/40903996-allow-event-grid-topics-and-subscriptions-to-be-in)